CFXJ-FM: Rhythmic top 40 era (2007–2014)

 In 2005, the station began to shift towards a more rhythmic direction.
 In 2007, the station re-branded as The New Flow 93.5, completing its shift to a rhythmic contemporary format.
-By 2009, with Rogers' relaunch of the Kiss top 40 format on CKIS, CFXJ shifted back towards an urban direction.
+By 2009, with Rogers' relaunch of the Kiss Top 40 (CHR) format on CKIS, CFXJ shifted back towards an urban direction.
 However, this proved unsuccessful, and many of the adult urban tracks were dropped by March 2010.

-On June 23, 2010, it was announced that CTVglobemedia's CHUM Radio would acquire the station, subject to CRTC approval; the transaction was approved on December 23.
-CHUM previously joint ventured with Milestone with CHBN-FM in Edmonton, which was sold to Rogers Radio along with CHST-FM in London.
-The station's headquarters were relocated from their longtime home at 211 Yonge Street to CTV's 250 Richmond Street West (near 299 Queen Street West, where MuchMusic and other CTV specialty television stations are based).
+On June 23, 2010, it was announced that CTVglobemedia's CHUM Radio would acquire the station, subject to CRTC approval.
+The transaction was approved on December 23.
+CHUM previously had a joint venture with Milestone with CHBN-FM in Edmonton, which was later sold to Rogers Radio along with CHST-FM in London.
+The station's headquarters were relocated from their longtime home at 211 Yonge Street to CTV's 250 Richmond Street West (near 299 Queen Street West, where MuchMusic and other CTV specialty television stations were based).
 In February 2011, the sale to CTVglobemedia (which was acquired by shareholder Bell Canada and renamed Bell Media several months later) was completed.
-Upon the closure of the sale, nearly the entirety of its staff was laid off, all specialty programming was cancelled, and the station shifted back to a rhythmic contemporary format.
+Upon the closure of the sale, many on the staff were laid off, all specialty programming was cancelled, and the station shifted back to a rhythmic contemporary format.

-CHUM's vice president of programming, David Corey, replaced Wayne Williams as PD and reshuffled the lineup, bringing in fellow ex-WJMN/Boston imaging director Scott Morello as APD, and re-teaming morning host Melanie Martin with her fellow CKIS alumni J.J.
+CHUM's vice president of programming, David Corey, replaced Wayne Williams as PD and reshuffled the lineup.
+He brought in fellow ex-WJMN Boston imaging director Scott Morello as APD, and re-teamed morning host Melanie Martin with her fellow CKIS alumnus J.J.
 King.
-Midday personality Miss Ange, afternoon drive personality Jeni, swing personality (now evenings) Peter Kash, MD Justin Dumont, promotions coordinator Angelique Knights, morning show producer Johnny Michaels, creative writer John Shannon, and producer Korey Bray, along with former sales manager Byron Garby and some other account representatives, were all retained.
+Midday personality Miss Ange, afternoon drive time personality Jeni, swing personality Peter Kash, MD Justin Dumont, promotions coordinator Angelique Knights, morning show producer Johnny Michaels, creative writer John Shannon, and producer Korey Bray, along with former sales manager Byron Garby and some other account representatives, were all retained.
 With the launch of urban AC competitor CKFG-FM, the station moved back to an urban direction once more.
 However, by December 2012, the station had moved back to a rhythmic CHR format.

 In March 2013, the Competition Bureau approved a proposal by Bell Media to acquire Astral Media, under the condition that it divest itself of several television services and radio stations.
 Following the closure of the merger in July 2013, CFXJ was placed in a blind trust pending its eventual sale.
-CFXJ, along with four other Astral Media radio stations, was sold to Newcap Radio for $112 million.
+CFXJ and four other Astral Media radio stations were sold to Newcap Radio for $112 million.
 The deal was approved by the CRTC on March 19, 2014, and the sale closed on March 31, 2014.
-With the sale, CFXJ moved their studios to the former CFRB and CKFM studios at 2 St. Clair West (at Yonge and St. Clair).
+With the sale, CFXJ moved its studios to the former CFRB and CKFM studios at 2 St. Clair West (at Yonge and St. Clair).